This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Breaking Down Large Projects Into Manageable Sections

-- Use a planning template to outline project segmentation.
+- Use a template to segment design and plan embroidery placement.

 Using Pin-Basting for Smaller Projects